Our local portfolio is focused on regional priorities.

 Promote Socially and Emotionally Resilient Youth and Families

-• HCI Serves as the Primary Site Lead for the Project Play Initiative, Serving Aspen to Parachute
+• HCI Served as the Primary Site Lead for the Project Play Initiative, Serving Aspen to Parachute